Coverage for mobility devices

 Pet owners are always looking for ways to provide the best quality of care and quality of life for their pets.
-When a crisis strikes, resulting in a disabled pet, mobility devices are a phenomenal option to keep that pet living a happy, healthy life.
-The cost of these devices can sometimes be outside a family’s budget, but Trupanion policyholders have the opportunity to move forward with this treatment option at 90% coverage.
+When a crisis strikes, resulting in a disabled cat or dog, mobility devices are a phenomenal option to keep that pet living a happy, healthy life.
+The cost of these devices can sometimes be outside a family’s budget, but Trupanion policyholders have the opportunity to move forward with this treatment option.

-- Prosthetics: These devices are used to replace a missing leg or portion of a leg that has been amputated due to a traumatic accident or illness.
-The device allows the pet to maintain the same level of activity as a pet with all four legs.
+Prosthetics: These devices are used to replace a missing leg or portion of a leg that has been amputated due to a traumatic accident or illness.
+The device allows the dog or cat to maintain the same level of activity as a pet with all four legs.

-- Carts: Often called ‘pet wheelchairs’, these devices are frames in which a pet is placed that replace back-end mobility.
+Carts: Often called ‘pet wheelchairs’, these devices are frames in which a pet is placed that replace back-end mobility.
 Carts are designed to provide support and easy maneuverability for an immobile pet.
-Typically, a pet must have normal front leg strength in order to power the cart.
+Typically, a dog or cat must have normal front leg strength in order to power the cart.

 A pet can become disabled due to trauma, illness, or old age.
-Mobility devices can sometimes replace a more traumatic treatment, such as amputation, so it’s important to have all the options available to make the best decision for the pet.
+Mobility devices can sometimes replace a more traumatic treatment, such as amputation, so it’s important to have all the options available to make the best decision for your dog or cat.

 Do you cover cosmetic prosthetics?

 No, we do not cover cosmetic prosthetics, such as neuticles.
-We only provide coverage for medically necessary prosthetics used for treatment of a covered accident or illness.
+We only provide coverage for medically necessary prosthesis used for treatment of a covered accident or illness.

 Is there an additional cost for this coverage?

-No, coverage for mobility devices falls under our core policy, meaning there is no additional cost or rider to purchase in order to receive this coverage.
+No, coverage for mobility devices falls under our core policy, meaning there is no additional cost or rider to purchase in order to receive this benefit.